-The range of Postgraduate Diploma courses available in the GSHSS offers you choice and flexibility.
-The Postgraduate Diploma in Arts (PD-ARTS ) is a 12 month course, available in a range of specialisations, with a focus on analytical and research techniques.
-There are other, more professionally focused Postgraduate Diploma courses that enable you to gain practical skills that can be applied through internships and placements.
-If your Postgraduate Diploma includes completion of a minor thesis it can lead to a Masters by Research or PhD in a relevant area.
+The range of Advanced Graduate Diploma programs available in the Graduate School of Humanities and Social Sciences offer you choice and flexibility.
+The Advanced Graduate Diploma in Arts (GDA-ARTS) is a 12 month program, available in a range of specialisations, with a focus on analytical and research techniques.
+We also offer a number of specialised and professionally-focused Advanced Graduate Diploma programs that enable you to gain practical skills that can be applied through internships and placements.
+An Advanced Graduate Diploma that includes completion of a minor thesis can function as a pathway to a Masters by Research or PhD in a relevant area.

-The Postgraduate Diploma is offered full-time or part-time.
+The Advanced Graduate Diploma in Arts is offered full-time or part-time.

-For those looking for a more professionally focused stream of study, we offer the following Postgraduate Diploma options.
+For those looking for a specific, professionally-focused stream of study, we offer the following Advanced Graduate Diploma options.
 Please note that each course has its own entry requirements and course structure, which you can read about in the Handbook links provided.

 You will have the opportunity to